 With all the attention that natural hair gets, you might be surprised to learn that the majority of black women still relax their tresses.
 Despite the growing awareness and acceptance of natural locks, some ladies still prefer chemically straightened manes, whether it's for manageability or because they like the look of straight hair better.

 Some women happily return to their natural roots but then struggle.
 They might have a hard time achieving the length or look they want.
 They may find natural hair way more time-consuming than they imagined.
-Still, others miss their straight hair and pressing isn't an option due to the ease with which natural manes can revert.
+Still, others miss their straight hair, and pressing isn't an option due to the ease with which natural manes can revert.
+Here's everything you need to know about transitioning from natural hair back to relaxed strands.
+We even have two haircare gurus to be our guides.

 The Reverse Transitioner: From Natural Back to Relaxed

 Just as there are women who stop relaxing and become natural, there are women who tried the natural hair life and returned to relaxing.
 It's your hair, not your friends'—remember that if someone gives you grief because they're disappointed in your decision to relax again.
-You have to style it, manage it, care for it and love it on a daily basis.
-Hating your hair every day is no way to live.
+You have to style it, manage it, care for it, and love it on a daily basis.

 On the other hand, you can return to the familiar with relaxing.
 Just because some people call it a "perm" doesn't mean it has to be permanent.
 In the heat of the moment, some ladies decide to relax their hair and instantly regret it, while others embrace their straight locks again.
 If you fall in the camp of instant regretters, you'll have to either transition or face a big chop, so be prepared for a possible long road.